-A good friend of ours and very talented fellow South Florida nature and wildlife photographer Robert Chaplin has composed his carefully-researched thoughts on displaying your fine art photography.
+A good friend of ours and very talented fellow South Florida nature and wildlife photographer, Robert Chaplin, has composed his carefully-researched thoughts on displaying your fine art photography.
 We think his comments should be helpful, and have included them with his permission.
+We have amplified and added to those comments where appropriate.
 If you have any questions about these guidelines, you can contact us.

 Guidelines for Art Exhibition in the Home and Office

 Open the Door to the Beauty Around Us ...

 Collecting art from places we visit can take us back to that memorable place in time.
 It can sooth after a stressful day, inspire creativity, and give our home or office a feeling of warmth and comfort.
 The way the art is displayed has an effect on the way it is perceived.
 When possible, the art should be well lighted and not too high above the angle being viewed.
 What follows are some ideas and observations about displaying art in your home or office.

 When planning out or just reassessing you space for art, one question might be “Is the space I have best for a few large pieces or for several smaller works?”
 And as your collection grows, you could try to group pieces that are connected in some way, like style, color, or motif.
 At some point, you may want to consult a professional to help curate and manage your collection.
 They may also have suggestions on high-quality hanging and lighting systems to facilitate display and occasional changes.

 This is easier said than done.
 When displaying art where there is no furniture or obstructions, we can assume that the viewer will be standing.
 Using an average height of 5' 9" for men and 5' 3" for women, and subtracting 4" for eye level you end up with 5' 5" for men and 4' 11" for women.
 Let's split the difference at 5' 2".
 Using this calculation, when possible hang the center of the art at 5' 2" above the floor.
 I find that this is a good height for viewing even when sitting.